kotlin-graphics/uno-sdk/README.md

 `charCallbacks` is the `SortedMap` containing all the current callbacks

-I've been chosen that so they can be easier ordered, the default callback has always this key `val defaultKey = "0 - default"`
+I've been chosen that so they can be easier ordered, the default callback has always this key:
+`val defaultKey = "0 - default"`

 I actually asked for this multi-callback in the native glfw, but in the meanwhile we can already use it.
 And this is also faster because it's all on the jvm!